dxc-technology/OSSRank/README.md

 OSSRank
 =======

-A project for ranking and categorizing OSS projects
+A project for ranking and categorizing OSS projects.
+Data Collected from Github and Social Media